TRT World - ‘Lost Land’: A tale of Rohingya children on a perilous journey

 The film’s profound authenticity stems from its cast.
 Fujimoto cast more than 200 Rohingya people, none of them trained actors, and the film is the first to be primarily in the Rohingya language.

-“The Rohingya people cannot communicate through written language, all direction on set was given orally,” Fujimoto said.
-Despite this, and the director speaking only Japanese, he reported that “there were virtually no communication issues.”
+“The Rohingya people cannot communicate through written language, all direction on set was given orally,” Fujimoto says.
+Despite this, and the director speaking only Japanese, he reports that “there were virtually no communication issues.”

 The story follows two young siblings, a nine-year-old girl named Somira and her four-year-old brother, Shafi.